tldr-pages/tldr/pages/common/cowsay.md

 > Generate an ASCII character (by default a cow) saying or thinking something.
 > More information: <https://github.com/tnalpgge/rank-amateur-cowsay>.

-- Print an ASCII cow saying "Hello world\!":
+- Print an ASCII cow saying `Hello world!`:

 `cowsay 'Hello world!'`